wormtable/wormtable/docs/source/tutorial.rst

 	$ wtadmin add sample_wt QUAL[n]

-where n is an integer.
+where n is an integer or float.
 This will make a new index on QUAL where all the QUAL values are grouped into bins of size n.
 We can then use this binned index to interact with our wormtable and print the number of rows matching QUAL scores in bins between 0 and 70 using the counted function (e.g. for a bin size of 5)::